mobfox/MobFox-iOS-SDK/README.md

 If you do not have podfile yet,
-1) write `pod init`  in your project location to create podfile.
+1) In terminal, go to your project location and type `pod init` to create podfile.
 2) use `open -a Xcode Podfile` to edit podfile.

 Add to your Podfile: